raviqqe/liche/README.md

 [![asciicast](https://asciinema.org/a/148134.png)](https://asciinema.org/a/148134)

-`liche` is a command to check links in Markdown and HTML files.
+`liche` is a command to check links' connectivity in Markdown and HTML files.
 It checks all `a` and `img` tags in specified files.

 ## Installation